chrisisth/PokemonGo-Automate-Flows/README.md

 **TL;DR:DE:**
 Dieser Flow automatisiert das Öffnen und Versenden von Geschenken in Pokémon Go, aktiviert durch die Leiser-Taste.

-## Send/Open presents:
+## Open presents:
-This flow is designed to automate the process of sending or opening gifts in Pokemon Go.
+This flow is designed to automate the process of opening gifts in Pokemon Go.
 Similar to the first flow, it is activated by pressing the volume down button.
+Once activated, the flow will automatically open gifts within the game.
+To stop the flow, press the volume up button.
+Upon stopping, the flow will provide a brief summary indicating the number of times it has run.
+This is faster than the combined flow.

+**TL;DR:**
+This flow automates gift opening in Pokémon Go, activated by the volume down button.<br/>
+**TL;DR:DE:**
+Dieser Flow automatisiert das Öffnen von Geschenken in Pokémon Go, aktiviert durch die Leiser-Taste.

+## Send presents:
-For this you need to be in the friend list and have at least send one gift with a preffered sticker.
+This flow is designed to automate the process of sending gifts in Pokemon Go.
+Similar to the first flow, it is activated by pressing the volume down button.
+For this you need to be in the friend list and have at least sent one gift with a preferred sticker.
 Once activated, the flow will automatically send gifts within the game.
 To stop the flow, press the volume up button.
 Upon stopping, the flow will provide a brief summary indicating the number of times it has run.
-These are a lot faster than the combined one.
+This is faster than the combined flow.

 **TL;DR:**
 This flow automates gift sending in Pokémon Go, activated by the volume down button.<br/>
 **TL;DR:DE:**
 Dieser Flow automatisiert das Versenden von Geschenken in Pokémon Go, aktiviert durch die Leiser-Taste.

-## PoGo CalcIV scan & rename V2:
+## CalcIV auto scanner:
 This flow is designed to work in conjunction with the CalcIV program to automate the process of scanning Pokemon and renaming them based on the nickname profile set in CalcIV.
 Like the other two flows, it is activated by pressing the volume down button.
 Once activated, the flow will automatically scan Pokemon and rename them within the game.
 Due to the block limit in the free version of Automate, this flow only provides an output at the start.
 To stop the flow, press the volume up button.

 **TL;DR:**